Welcome to the Palace

 Mini Train - Grand Trianon Stop

-- January: 11:10am to 5:10pm ( January 1st : 12am to 5pm ) .
-Closed Mondays except during school holidays Zone C.
+- January: 11:10am to 5:10pm ( January 1st : 12am to 5pm )

 - February: 11:10am to 5:10pm.
-Closed Mondays except during school holidays Zone C.

 - March: 11:10am to 5:10pm

-- April to August : 11:30am to 7:10pm ( Mondays from 11:10am to 5:10pm )
+- April to August : 11:10am to 6:10pm

 - November: 11:10am to 5:10pm.
-Closed Mondays except during school holidays Zone C.

-- December: 11:10am to 5:10pm. ( December 25th : 12am to 5pm ) Closed Mondays except during school holidays Zone C.
+- December: 11:10am to 5:10pm. ( December 25th : 12am to 5pm )

 Mini Train - Petit Trianon Stop

-- January: 11:10am to 5:10pm ( January 1st : 12am to 5pm ) .
-Closed Mondays except during school holidays Zone C.
+- January: 11:10am to 5:10pm ( January 1st : 12am to 5pm )

 - February: 11:10am to 5:10pm.
-Closed Mondays except during school holidays Zone C.

 - March: 11:10am to 5:10pm

 - November: 11:10am to 5:10pm.
-Closed Mondays except during school holidays Zone C.

-- December: 11:10am to 5:10pm. ( December 25th : 12am to 5pm ) Closed Mondays except during school holidays Zone C.
+- December: 11:10am to 5:10pm. ( December 25th : 12am to 5pm )

 Mini-Train - Grand Canal Stop

-- January: 11:10am to 5:10pm ( January 1st : 12am to 5pm ) .
-Closed Mondays except during school holidays Zone C.
+- January: 11:10am to 5:10pm ( January 1st : 12am to 5pm )

 - February: 11:10am to 5:10pm.
-Closed Mondays except during school holidays Zone C.

 - March: 11:10am to 5:10pm

-- April to August : 11:30am to 7:10pm ( Mondays from 11:10am to 5:10pm )
+- April to August : 11:10am to 6:10pm

 - November: 11:10am to 5:10pm.
-Closed Mondays except during school holidays Zone C.

-- December: 11:10am to 5:10pm. ( December 25th : 12am to 5pm ) Closed Mondays except during school holidays Zone C.
+- December: 11:10am to 5:10pm. ( December 25th : 12am to 5pm )

-Electric Vehicle Hire - Little Venice
+Electric Vehicle Hire - Petite Venise

-- April to October: 10am to 6.45pm (last tickets at 5.45pm)
+April to October, daily from 10am to 6.45pm (last departure at 5.45pm).

 Telephone: +33 (0)1 39 66 97 66